 By SEND we mean a learning difficulty or a disability that prevents, hinders or inhibits a student from accessing our facilities and resources, limits progress or opportunities and constitutes a significant difficulty.
 Sensory and physical impairments, specific learning difficulties such as dyslexia and dyspraxia, conditions like diabetes, epilepsy, AD(H)D and some complex behavioural, emotional or social difficulties, including syndromes such as Tourette's Syndrome, and Autistic Spectrum Condition and mental health disorders are among the disabilities that might be classed as SEND if they have significant impact on the student’s ability to make progress and take a full part in school life.

-At Charters School we aim to support those students who need additional support throughout their time at School.
-This support maybe on a regular basis or as the need arises.
+Pupils with special educational needs are categorised, using the 2001 Special Educational Needs: Code of Practice, according to the degree of support they require.
 We follow the principles outlined in the Local Authority SEN guidance, the Education Acts of 1988 and 1996, the Special Educational Needs and Disability Act 2001, The Disability Equality Act 2006 and the Revised Special Needs Code of Practice.
-Students are supported according to the Code of Practice as shown below:
+Students are supported according to the Code of Practice.

-- Non subject specific e.g. autistic spectrum disorders
+- Non Subject Based Learning e.g. autistic spectrum disorders